Average Mesothelioma Compensation Amounts

 • Long-Term Disability Insurance: If you have long-term disability insurance, you may be able to receive a percentage of your salary.
 You must submit paperwork from your doctor verifying your disability.

 • Medicare and Medicaid: These programs offer health care benefits for eligible senior citizens, people with disabilities and those with limited income.
-They provide coverage for all forms of mesothelioma treatment.
+People on Medicare can pay an average of $8,000 annually.

 • Private Health Insurance: Health insurance can help offset your expenses.
 If you already have insurance, review your out-of-pocket deductible and copay amounts and any coverage limits.

 • Social Security Disability Payments: If you cannot work because of your illness and are still eligible, you can apply for Social Security Disability Benefits.
-The Social Security Compassionate Allowances program allows patients with mesothelioma to apply for benefits under a fast-track process.
+The Social Security Compassionate Allowances program allows mesothelioma patients to apply for benefits under a fast-track process.

 • VA Claims: Veterans have a right to file a VA claim seeking compensation for any illnesses resulting from their military service.
-The paperwork can be confusing and complicated.
-A VA-accredited claims agent can help.
+A veteran diagnosed with mesothelioma and 100% disability could get more than $3,877 monthly.

-Many people who served in the U.S. armed forces, especially those who worked in shipyards, were exposed to asbestos.
-Veterans who develop mesothelioma or other asbestos-related diseases may be eligible for disability compensation or VA benefits through the Department of Veterans Affairs.
+Many people who served in the U.S. armed forces were exposed to asbestos.
+Veterans who develop mesothelioma or other asbestos-related diseases and their families may be eligible for disability compensation or VA benefits through the Department of Veterans Affairs.

 VA-accredited claims agents often recommend that veterans file a VA claim at the same time they file a legal claim.
 Waiting to file these claims separately will only cause delays.
 The compensation received from one generally won’t impact the other, which means you’ll receive payment quicker if you also file this type of claim.